VincentLideboKjellman/tensorflow-serve-ml-models-docker/README.md

 Change Users/server to your path where you cloned the repository

+install dependencies with pip install
-run: python3 predict.py to call on the endpoint
+run: python3 predict.py to call on the endpoint when docker is running